FloErwerth/pure_weight/Readme.md

 - Fixed a bug where the expandable searchbar won't reset after navigating away
 - Prevent changing the exercise type when editing the exercise after it has been created
 - Moved settings to a new screen and moved statistics to the profile screen
+- Added Footer in settings and purchase page
+- Handling lots of weight in overall stats